 Tax Audit Representation

-Receiving an audit notice can be stressful.
+Receiving a tax audit notice can be stressful.
 You don't have to face an auditor alone.
-We can represent you and handle the entire case on your behalf.
-Whether it is the IRS, state or local tax agencies, taxpayers have the right to professional representation.
+We can represent you and handle the case on your behalf.
+Whether it is the IRS, state or local taxing authority, taxpayers have the right to professional representation.

 An income tax audit by the Internal Revenue Service (IRS) or the California Franchise Tax Board (FTB) seeks to determine if the correct amount of tax was paid.
 Tax auditors look for underreported income, as well as improper deductions and credits.

 The Internal Revenue Service (IRS) and the California Employment Development Department (EDD) conduct employment tax audits of businesses.
 These examinations seek to determine if a business is properly withholding employment taxes from their employees' paychecks, depositing employment taxes with the federal and state state taxing authorities and filing timely employment tax returns.